Image

 Steps to Take:

 • Remind all guests that your living space is a smoke-free home.
 Hang up a sign if you need to.
-Free signs are available through the Vermont Department of Health.

 • If needed, create a designated smoking area outside, away from the home’s entryway and any common hangout or play areas.